BasicPrimitives/javascript/apireference/javascriptcontrols.md

  `update(updateMode, forceCenterOnCursor)`

-Makes full redraw of diagram contents reevaluating all options.
-This method has to be called explisitly after all options are set in order to update controls contents.
+Performs full redraw of the diagram contents via reevaluating all API options.
+This method has to be called explicitly after all options are set in order to update controls contents.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |